dayour/Durable-Copilot-Studio/samples/durable-task-sdks/dotnet/AspNetWebApp/README.md

 ## Optional: Deploy to Azure Container Apps

 1. Create an container app following the instructions in the [Azure Container App documentation](https://learn.microsoft.com/azure/container-apps/quickstart-code-to-cloud?tabs=bash%2Ccsharp).
-1. During step 1, specify the deployed container app code folder at samples\durable-task-sdks\dotnet\AspNetWebApp
+1. During step 1, specify the deployed container app code folder at samples/durable-task-sdks/dotnet/AspNetWebApp
 1. Create a user managed identity in Azure and assign the `Durable Task Data Contributor` role to it.
 Then attach this managed identity to the container app you created in step 1.
 Please use the Azure CLI or Azure Portal to set this up.
-For detailed instructions, see the [Azure Container Apps managed identities documentation](https://learn.microsoft.com/en-us/azure/container-apps/managed-identity).
+For detailed instructions, see the [Azure Container Apps managed identities documentation](https://learn.microsoft.com/azure/container-apps/managed-identity).
 1. Call the container app endpoint at `http://sampleapi-<your-container-app-name>.azurecontainerapps.io/scenarios/hellocities?count=10`, Sample curl command:

     ```bash